-BC_t requires the structure function ListLength, which is used to specify the number of vertices or cell faces corresponding to a given PointRange, PointList, ElementRange, or ElementList.
+BC_t requires the structure function ListLength, which is used to specify the number of vertices or edge/face elements making up the BC patch.
 If PointRange is specified, then ListLength is obtained from the number of points (inclusive) between the beginning and ending indices of PointRange.
 If PointList is specified, then ListLength is the number of indices in the list of points.
 In this situation, ListLength becomes a user input along with the indices of the list PointList.
-By 'user' we mean the application code that is generating the CGNS database.
+By "user" we mean the application code that is generating the CGNS database.
 If ElementRange or ElementList is specified, then ListLength is defined by the cell faces making up the BC patch.

 ListLength is also the number of elements in the list InwardNormalList.
-Note that syntactically PointList/ElementList and InwardNormalList must have the same number of elements.
+Note that syntactically PointList and InwardNormalList must have the same number of elements.